BSharmi/ETRM-identification/README.md

 ## Methylated motifs
 In order to add methylated motif PWMs to an existing motif databse such as provided by HOMER, please add the motif PWMs to an existing library. \
 For example, to add methylated motifs to HOMER's known motif library of vertebrates, please copy the motifs (motifs.zip) to HOMER library/data/knownTFs/motifs and unzip the file. \
 The user can also append the motifs to an existing motif file.
 For e.g. user can append the methylated motifs to HOMER's known motif files for vertebrates (/home/bsharmi6/HOMER_custom/data/knownTFs/vertebrates/known.motifs).
-The appended motif files are also provided under Motif_db/all.motifs and Motif_db/known.motifs.
-The user can replace the known vertebrates motif files in HOMER with these two motif files.\
+The appended motif files are also provided under Motif_db/all.motifs and Motif_db/known.motifs for convenience.
+The user can replace the known vertebrates motif files in HOMER with these two motif files. \
 An snapshot of the motif database containing methylated motifs in addition to HOMER's known motifs (e.g. path = /home/bsharmi6/HOMER_custom/data/knownTFs/motifs/) is given below -

 ![Motif files](https://github.com/BSharmi/TRM-identification/blob/master/Images/motif.png)